-Note: this menu will only appear if this router has an ISDN BRI module installed.
+Note: this menu will only appear if this router has a connection to this remote site configured as ISDN.

 1 - IP Spoofing

 The IP Spoofing option directs you to the IP Spoofing Parameters Menu where the IP spoofing parameters for this remote site are set.
 The parameters define how to interact and keep track of the TCP sessions while connection management is enabled on the link to this remote site.